This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 When you invoke code completion, PyCharm analyses the context and suggests the choices that are reachable from the current caret position (suggestions also include Live templates).

 Start typing a name.

-Press Ctrl+Space or choose Code | Completion | Basic from the main menu.
+Press Control+Space or choosefrom the main menu.

 The images below show basic code completion for the following cases:

 File paths completion in Python string literals:

 If necessary, press Control+Space for the second time (or press Control+Alt+Space).

 This shows the names of classes, functions, modules, and variables.

 Smart type-matching code completion filters the suggestions list and shows only the types applicable to the current context.